kube-burner/kube-burner/docs/ocp.md

 ## Usage

+Some of the benefits the OCP wrapper provides are:

+- Simplified execution of the supported workloads.
+(Only some flags are required)
+- Indexes OpenShift metadata along with the Benchmark result.
+This document can be found with the following query: `uuid: <benchmkark-uuid> AND metricName.keyword: "clusterMetadata"`
+- Prevents modifying configuration files to tweak some of the parameters of the workloads.
+- Discovers the Prometheus URL and authentication token, so the user does not have to perform those operations before using them.

 In order to trigger one of the supported workloads using this subcommand, you must run kube-burner using the subcommand `ocp`.
 The workloads are embedded in the kube-burner binary:

 Running node-density with 100 pods per node